USAA Bank mortgage review

 - Get the keys to your new home.
 When your paperwork is approved, you’re ready to close.
 Bring along your government-issued ID and a cashier’s check for your closing costs and down payment.

-USAA home mortgages is not accredited by the Better Business Bureau (BBB), where it earns a B- rating.
-And with more than 430 reviews left on the site, it earns just over 1/5 stars.
-Customers complain of paperwork beyond what they expected and poor communication and transparency.
+As of June 2021, USAA is not accredited by the Better Business Bureau (BBB), where it earns an A rating.
+And with more than 628 reviews left on the site, it earns 1.24 out of 5 stars.
+Customers largely complained of slow customer response times, poor communication and transparency and issues when filing claims regarding insurance policies.

 For unfiltered feedback, check out USAA’s Member Community online.
 USAA responds to most inquiries on the forum, even forwarding negative reviews to more senior departments to sort out any issues.